Belgicism (French)

 A belgicism (belgicisme) is a word, expression, or turn of phrase that is unique to or associated with Belgian French.
-Even though the French spoken in Belgium is closer to the French spoken in France than the French spoken by Québécois, there are a considerable number of words and phrases that have disappeared from common usage in other Francophone nations that remain common in everyday Belgian speech.
+Even though the French spoken in Belgium is closer to the Europen French than Québécois, there are a considerable number of words and phrases that have disappeared from common usage in other Francophone nations that remain common in everyday Belgian speech.